chi1010860/gpx-parser/README.md

 gpx-parser
 =========================

-from gxml to js object
+1. From gxml to js object
-from gxml to json
+2. From gxml to json

 ## Todo
 - [x] Button